 - Maple Syrup - Blends so nicely with the peanut butter to give it a deep level of sweet flavor.

-- Chocolate - Any vegan dark or semi-sweet chocolate will be just fine!
+- Chocolate – Any dairy-free dark or semi-sweet chocolate will be just fine!
 I’ve used chocolate chunks, chocolate chips, or broken-up chocolate bars here.
+Dark chocolate, oat milk chocolate, and even vegan white chocolate is so delicious here!

-- Coconut Oil - Just a bit of this helps smooth and thin out the melted chocolate.
+- Coconut Oil – Just a bit helps smooth and thin out the melted chocolate.

 - Peanuts - Chop some peanuts or any nuts to sprinkle over the chocolate-covered dates.